Applications of the Kleisli and Eilenberg-Moore 2-adjunctions: Introduction

 In Section 2, we give the formal 2-adjunction corresponding to the Kleisli situation.
 In Section 3, we give the formal 2-adjunction corresponding to the Eilenberg-Moore case.\\

-In Section 4, we apply the case where the 2-categroy is ${}_{2}Cat$ to the 2-adjunction of EM.
-In Section 5, we proved the theorem of I. Moerdijk on the equivalence for the monoidal structures induced on the category of algebras and colax monads.\\
+In Section 4, we apply the 2-adjunction of EM to the case where the 2-category is ${}_{2}Cat$.
+In Section 5, we prove the theorem of I. Moerdijk on the equivalence of lifted monoidal structures and colax monads.\\

-In Section 6, we use the Kleisli 2-adjunction for the case ${}_{2}Cat$.
-In Section 7, we apply this 2-adjunction to induced a monoidal structure on the Kleisli category and relate it with lax monads.\\
+In Section 6, we use the Kleisli 2-adjunction for the ${}_{2}Cat$ case.
+In Section 7, we apply this 2-adjunction to \emph{extensions} of a monoidal structure on the Kleisli category and relate it with lax monads.\\